Breeders in USA

 Black Sheep (North Carolina)

 Black Sheep had our first litter of Kromfohrlander puppies in 2021.
 We started with the first ever US born rough Kromfohrlander in North America, Birkenstrand's Out of the Blue, "Ilse," named for the breed's founder Ilse Schleifenbaum and bred her to a male from Birkenstrand.
+We hope to have one more litter from Ilse in late 2022.

 C. Major (Wisconsin)